MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

 If a query uses hard-coded query hints or is using Query Store hints set by the user, CE feedback won't be used for that query.
 For more information, see [Hints (Transact-SQL) - Query](../../t-sql/queries/hints-transact-sql-query.md) and [Query Store hint](query-store-hints.md).

-To allow CE feedback to override hard-coded query hints and Query Store user hints, use the `ALTER DATABASE SCOPED CONFIGURATION SET FORCE_CE_FEEDBACK = ON` database scoped configuration. **NOTE:** This configuration isn't yet available.
+To allow CE feedback to override hard-coded query hints and Query Store user hints, use the `ALTER DATABASE SCOPED CONFIGURATION SET FORCE_CE_FEEDBACK = ON` database scoped configuration.

+>[!NOTE]
+> This configuration isn't yet available.

 ### Feedback and Reporting Issues